Tell us what you think 1

 Join in the intelligent and exciting discussions on our Forum.

-Here are some of the topics raised in the last seven days (November 1 to 7, 2021):
+Here are some of the topics raised between November 1 and 7, 2021):

 Herds of RINOs in the House and the Senate